Welcome to the Society's digital badging community!

 How do I get started?

-SSP notifies badge recipients by email whenever badges are awarded, typically following judging of our competitions.
-SSP uses the email address it has on file for students, judges and volunteers of our competitions.
+The Society notifies badge recipients by email whenever badges are awarded, typically following judging of our competitions.
+The Society uses the email address it has on file for students, judges and volunteers of our competitions.

-Once you have registered and obtained an SSP username and password, you may view your badges by logging into this SSP Badging site:
+You may view your badges by logging into this Society Badging site:

 You can learn more about our digital badging program on our FAQ page.We hope you find this system easy to use and we welcome your feedback.
 Please send your comments or questions to firstname.lastname@example.org.